-- Barbarians VS Berzerkers: Both are classes that tend to live in the moment, and fight in the Red colour pie.
-They are distinct, with "barbarians" being primitive and "berzerkers" having some way to increase their power, or being forced to attack each turn.
+- Barbarians VS Berserkers: Both are classes that tend to live in the moment, and fight in the Red color pie.
+They are distinct, with "barbarians" being primitive and "berserkers" having some way to increase their power, or being forced to attack each turn.

-- Soldier VS Warrior: A "soldier" is a part of a formal army, in White usually, sometimes blue.
-A "warrior" is usually alone, or in a loose horde, in the colours Red or Green.
+- Soldier VS Warrior: A "soldier" is a part of a formal army, in white usually, sometimes blue.
+A "warrior" is usually alone, or in a loose horde, in the red or green.

 - Warhammer 40,000:

 - Soldiers would be the Tau, Imperial Guard and Necrons.
-Both Tau and humans have a strict, no-nonsense approach to fighting and winning war, just with different tactics involved - the Tau are like the late-war Red Army, carefully husbanding their forces with good intelligence and the precise application of long-range firepower, while the Imperial Guard are more like the early-war Red Army, carefully sacrificing forces to maximise their delivery of massed firepower from artillery and infantry.
+Both Tau and humans have a strict, no-nonsense approach to fighting and winning war, just with different tactics involved: the Tau are like the late-war Red Army, carefully husbanding their forces with good intelligence and the precise application of long-range firepower, while the Imperial Guard are more like the early-war Red Army, carefully sacrificing forces to maximise their delivery of massed firepower from artillery and infantry.
 The Necrons are unthinking constructs with little in the way of a warrior culture, but are fanatically determined to slay every living thing they can get their metal hands on.

 - Warriors would be the Orks and Eldar.
 The Eldar have a warrior culture that has been refined over thousands of years, and view war as just as much an art form as painting or singing - though this doesn't keep them from fighting dirty, and indeed as a Dying Race they prefer to.
 As for da Orks, even the runtiest of boyz thinks WAAAGH!!! is a bloody good larf, while the only guiding principle in Ork society is that Might Makes Right.

 - In Mass Effect, the two different types are reflected in the turian and the krogan races, both examples of a Proud Warrior Race but in two distinct flavors:

 In the Great Offscreen War in the franchise backstory, the turians entered galactic society while the krogan were threatening to overrun the standing government.
 The turians implemented a countermeasure, the infamous Genophage (designed by others who weren't actually intending the turians to use it), which removed their primary strength (We Have Reserves).
 Latter-era krogan have adopted more soldier-like traits, emphasizing the battlemaster's leadership and cooperation within the krantt.
 It's understood that not every krogan can be the best warrior, but every krogan has to have friends who'll fight by his side.